Doctor who helped supply Matthew Perry ketamine pleads guilty to drug charge

-Prosecutors offered lesser charges to Chavez and two others in exchange for their cooperation as they go after two targets they deem more responsible for the overdose death: another doctor and an alleged dealer that they say was known as “ketamine queen” of Los Angeles.

-Chavez is free on bond until the sentencing.
+Chavez remains free on bond until his April 2 sentencing.
 He has turned over his passport and agreed to surrender his medical license, among other conditions.

-His lawyer Matthew Binninger said after Chavez's first court appearance on Aug.
-30 that he is "incredibly remorseful" and is "trying to do everything in his power to right the wrong that happened here."
+The judge told him that she is not bound by any agreement or recommendation and can still sentence him to the full 10 years allowed by law.
+But he is likely to be sentenced to far less time because of the plea and his cooperation with prosecutors.

+His lawyer Matthew Binninger spoke only briefly to reporters outside the courthouse.

 Also working with federal prosecutors are Perry's assistant, who admitted to helping him obtain and inject ketamine, and a Perry acquaintance, who admitted to acting as a drug messenger and middleman.